 What do I do if the Insurance Company Rejects My Personal Injury Claim?

 When it comes to trucking accidents, and the price tag attached to them, insurance companies for the party found at fault will do everything they can to pay the least amount of money possible, especially since the price tag is already going to be so high for them.
-This means offering inadequate settlements, or not settlements at all.
-With a Chicago personal injury lawyer on your side it's a lot more likely the insurance company will offer you a reasonable settlement.
+This means offering inadequate settlements, or no settlements at all.
+With a Chicago personal injury lawyer on your side, it's a lot more likely the insurance company will offer you a reasonable settlement.

 If the insurance company does not offer you a reasonable settlement through mediation, you can then take the insurance company to court to sue for the settlement you believe you deserve.
 Your attorney will gather and review all available evidence and advise you during the mediation stage what an adequate settlement will be, and if that is not reached during mediation, they will advise you whether or not a lawsuit is a good idea.

 When it comes to evidence for your case, the more the better.
-From medical records, to your driving track record, to witness statements or video footage, the more evidence you have to support your claim the better it is for your case.
+From medical records to your driving track record, to witness statements or video footage, the more evidence you have to support your claim the better it is for your case.
 A legal strategy used by some, especially those with more than enough articles of evidence, is sometimes to overwhelm the insurance adjusters with the sheer amount of evidence available so they understand completely and totally that they will lose in court, and offer up a fair settlement immediately to avoid further attorney costs associated with a court case.

 Some people even hire accident reconstructionists, to use diagrams or digital videos to recreate the accident scene.
 This can help give insurance adjusters a better idea of what actually happened from the view of the injured party, as well as help judges in court, understand what actually happened in your commercial trucking accident case.
 With an experienced trucking accident lawyer on your side, there are many more options for building a case and evidence for truck accident victims than if they move forward alone.

 Experienced lawyers know, on both sides, that the cheapest option for everyones clients is to reach a settlement without having to involve the courts or other government entities.
-Both your legal team, and the insurance company's or liable parties legal team, will advise everyone as such.
+Both your legal team and the insurance company's or liable parties' legal team will advise everyone as such.

 How Much Does it Cost to Hire a Truck Accident Attorney?

 This also means that if you don't receive any settlement at all, you are not responsible for paying your attorney.
-This is a risk that personal injury attorneys take when they accept a new case, and new client, which is why they vet their clients thoroughly and usually only take cases with a high probably of a reasonable settlement.
+This is a risk that personal injury attorneys take when they accept a new case, and new client, which is why they vet their clients thoroughly and usually only take cases with a high probability of a reasonable settlement.

 There are some fees you will be responsible for at the end of your case, whether or not you win any money.
 These are normal fees associated with going to court, such as filing fees and any costs sustained attempting to prove your case.
 This could include things like the price to hire a private investigator, etc. These fees are not much, normally around several hundred dollars.
 If you do receive a settlement, these additional fees will be taken from your settlement at the end of your case, but if you do not receive a settlement you will be personally responsible.